AbdullahKhurram30/Pythlete/README.md

 You can find the package download instructions on this link: https://pypi.org/project/pythlete/

-Or just run this in a python environment
+Or just run this in a Python environment
 ```
 pip install pythlete
 ```

-Please see sampleuses.py for how to use the package.
+Please see the "uses" folder above for how to use the package.
+All uses are included in notebook format.